VA-Explorer/va_explorer/_sources/usage/integrations.md.txt

 automatic import of VA questionnaire responses.
 You can read more about ODK Central via its documentation.

-- To perform manual imports of ODK Central data, please see Data Admin (link) in the Admin training guides.
+- To perform manual imports of ODK Central data, please see [Data Admin](../training/admin_guides.md#data-admin) in the Admin training guides.

 - To configure VA Explorer for automatic import of VAs, the relevant `.env`